deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 ## Conclusion

-We defined the pipeline concurrency model and learned how to use it to implement efficient and flexible data processing pipelines.
-We learned how to deal with errors, perform cancellation as well as how to apply some of the concurrency techniques (multiplexing and demultiplexing), described in the previous articles, to deal with potential bottlenecks.
+We defined the pipeline concurrency model and learned how to use it to implement flexible, high-performance data processing workflows.
+We learned how to deal with errors, perform cancellation as well as how to apply some of the channel concurrency techniques (multiplexing and demultiplexing), described in the previous articles, to deal with potential bottlenecks.

 Besides performance, pipelines are also easy to change.
 Each stage is an atomic part of the whole composition that can be independently modified, replaced or removed as long as we keep the method (stage) signatures intact.